MetabolicAtlas/MetabolicAtlas/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots/videos to help explain your problem.

 **Additional context**
-Add any other context about the problem here, e.g. if only on certain browser or device.
+Add any other context about the problem here, e.g. if only applicable on certain browsers or devices.